oit-ipbl/image_processing/basics/basics_02.md

 # Tutorials for video image processing

-- Grobal dariable "device" (line 11)  means the device numbers of the camera starting from 0.
+- Grobal variable "device" (line 11)  means the device numbers of the camera starting from 0.
   - It can be specified the file name if you want to process the movie file.
 -